-This special database highlights references to geoscience publications which have recently been added to our GeoRef production system.
-Each weekend, completed references are removed from the Preview database and transferred to GeoRef, new references are added, and changes are made in the remaining data.
+This special database highlights references to geoscience publications which have recently been added to the GeoRef production system.
+Each weekend, completed references are removed from the Preview database and transferred to GeoRef.

-Science Citation Index covers more than 12,000 journals in all subject areas, including selective coverage of the earth science and environmental journal literature.
-Does not include reports, government publications, maps, or other formats.
+The Science Citation Index segment of the Core database covers more than 12,000 journals in across STEM, including selective but solid coverage of the earth science and environmental journal literature.
+Note: Does not include reports, government publications, maps, or other formats.

 Google Scholar uses the popular Google search engine to enable searches for scholarly materials such as peer-reviewed papers, theses, books, preprints, abstracts and technical reports from broad areas of research.
 It includes a variety of academic publishers, professional societies, preprint repositories and universities, as well as scholarly articles available across the web.
 Google Scholar includes full text and citations.